 Absolutely.
-We recently enjoyed and profited from an excellent workshop on storytelling.
+We recently enjoyed and profited from an excellent workshop on Storytelling as a way to instruct.
 We were looking for a better way to recruit members to our club, because they are our lifeblood.
 So Karen Dietz came to our rescue.
-Karen has a doctorate in folklore, which she told us is the forerunner of anthropology, since people have been telling stories since they appeared on the planet.
+Karen has a doctorate in folklore, which she told us is the forerunner of anthropology, since people have been telling stories since they appeared on our planet.
 Karen explained that storytelling activates the entire brain of the listener, which greatly increases remembrance of facts.
 This has been proved, by the way, in a neurological lab by using brain scans.

 What optional activities may club members participate in?

 at a breakfast meeting.

 Optional activities include attending SISD Board and Committee meetings.
 Attendance at District Meetings, Region Conferences, Federation and International Conventions is encouraged, especially because they are as much fun as they are inspirational.
 The level of national and international member participation is an individual choice.
 SISD member Victoria Hobbs served as SIA Federation President in 2004-2005 and has served at Soroptimist International.
 In addition, SISD members Judi Dunnigan and Helen Baker have served on multiple committees with the Desert Coast Region, to which SISD belongs.
 Judi is currently Governor-

 Elect of our Desert Coast Region, and MOnica LOgan is on its Governing Board.